-Yasuhiro is a well-known venture capitalist in the Japanese tech market.
-After working at JAFCO, Japan's largest venture capital firm, he established an independent venture capital firm, Incubate Capital Partners.
-He has invested in several successful companies, including F@N Communications, Inc. (IPO in 2005), AIP Corporation (acquired in 2005), and Commerce21 Corporation (acquired in 2004).
+Yasuhiro is a successful venture capitalist in the Japanese tech space.
+After working for JAFCO, Japan's largest venture capital firm, he founded a venture capital firm called Incubate Capital Partners.
+His investment includes F@N Communications, Inc. (IPO in 2005), AIP Corporation (acquired in 2005), and Commerce21 Corporation (acquired in 2004).
 In 2007, he co-founded Studio Ousia.
-His dream is becoming a samurai one day.
+His dream is to become a samurai one day.

 Ikuya is a serial entrepreneur and has been a software engineer since he was in junior high school.
-Previously he was CTO of Fractalist, a mobile software company listed on the Tokyo Stock Exchange.
-While he was in college, he founded Newrong, led several governmental projects, and developed a new P2P middleware currently used by several established Japanese manufacturers.
-He is also Senior Visiting Researcher at Keio Research Institute at SFC and a Visiting Researcher at the National Institute of Informatics.
+Previously he was the CTO of Fractalist, a public mobile software company.
+While he was in college, he founded Newrong, where he led several governmental projects.
+He developed an innovative P2P middleware which eventually came to be used by several established Japanese manufacturers.
+He is also a Senior Visiting Researcher at Keio Research Institute at SFC.

-While attending university, Ayae engaged in public relations work for non-profit organizations and social ventures.
-She joined Studio Ousia to help innovate the world through her novel ideas and vision.
-One of her hobbies is reading -- especially books by her favorite authors, Gabriel García Márquez and Milan Kundera.
+While attending university, Ayae focused on public relations work for non-profit organizations and social ventures.
+She joined Studio Ousia wanting to help innovate the world through her novel ideas and vision.
+One of her hobbies is reading -- Her favorite authors are Gabriel García Márquez and Milan Kundera.

 Naoya has started software programming at the age of 10.
 He majored in Tibetan Studies in Kyoto University.
-He joined Studio Ousia in 2012 after working at a DTP company and also co-founding a startup.
+He joined Studio Ousia in 2012 after working for a DTP company and also co-founding a startup.
 He likes programming competitions.
-He has the credentials of the primary degree of a French language proficiency test and a translator of French.
+He has the credentials of the primary degree of a French language proficiency test and also is a professional translator of French.